 Mauricio Dubon (Biloxi) – Having his safely in eight of his last ten games, Dubon has proven to be one of the only bats to get going so far for the Shuckers.
 He’s batting .324 over his last ten games and has racked up ten stolen bases while getting caught just once this season.

 Ivan De Jesus, Jr. (Colorado Springs) – The 29-year-old veteran has been on fire for the Sky Sox, recording multi-hit games in four of his last nine contests, batting .452 over that span to bump his season average to .313 through 15 games.

 Jake Gatewood (Carolina) – One of the more consistent hitters in the heart of the Mudcats order, Gatewood is in the midst of a six game hitting streak and has a line of .324/.425/.471 with an OPS of .896 in 19 games this season.

 Parker Berberet (Wisconsin) – A converted catcher, Berberet has had a nice start to his season after moving to the mound.
 In three relief appearances, the 27-year-old right-hander has allowed just one run over 8.2 innings, striking out 11 with a WHIP of 0.81.

 Ryan Cordell (Colorado Springs) – Batting .341 over his last ten games, Cordell joins Brinson and Phillips to form an exciting outfield with the Sky Sox.
 He has recorded multi-hit games in five of his last ten, including a four hit game against Nashville on Sunday.

-Corbin Burnes (Carolina) – Milwaukee’s fourth round pick last season, Burnes got the Opening Day nod for Carolina and has turned in a pair of solid starts for the Mudcats, allowing just one earned run over 11 innings of work.
-He’s struck out nine while issuing just two walks and has held opposing hitters to a .162 average.
+Corbin Burnes (Carolina) – Milwaukee’s fourth round pick last season, Burnes has turned in four straight solid starts to begin the season.
+He’s allowed just two earned runs over 22 innings of work, striking out 23 and holding opposing hitters to a .167 average.